FloatingArrayDesign/MoorDyn/docs/starting.rst

 If you have also installed the Fortran compiler, which is usually the case in most Linux distributions, you can also compile and install the Fortran wrapper, just setting the option -DFORTRAN_WRAPPER=ON.
+Along the same line, if you have Matlab installed in your system, feel free to add also the option -DMATLAB_WRAPPER=ON.

 Use MoorDyn in your project
 ---------------------------